moirahartigan/the-lady-goldsmith/README.md

 From the 'My Account' dropdown, the admin can choose 'Product Management'.
 This allows them to create the item by filling in the form.

 + Edit(*Update*):
 From the item detail page, the admin has an edit button that will direct them to the edit page.
-All of the form fields wil be populated with the item information that can then be updated and saved.
+All of the form fields will be populated with the item information that can then be updated and saved.

 + Delete(*Delete*)
 From the item detail page, the admin has a delete button that will trigger a confirmation modal.
 Once the admin confirms deletion, the item will be removed from the database